basaandewiel/basaandewiel.github.io/_posts/2022-01-02-Syncing IOS contacts with Office365.md

 layout: post
 title: Syncing IOS contact with Office365
 ---
-## The problem
 I am using Windows laptop with Office365 and recently switched from an Android phone to Apple IOS.
-Question was how to handle my contacts.
+After this change to IOS the question popped up how to handle my contacts.
-Should I put everything in iCloud and install the Outlook iCloud plugin, ro not?
+Should I put everything in iCloud and install the Outlook iCloud plugin, or not?

 I ended up in all my contacts in both Office365 (Outlook) AND IOS contacts (iCloud).
 And if I added a contact on my phone (for instance when you receive a call from an until then unknown number), that contact appeared only in IOS contacts, and not in Office365.